 M4 Sherman Tank Facts

-The U.S. M4 Sherman Tank, formally known as the Medium Tank M4 was the main tank used by the U.S. and some of its allies during the Second World War.
-Despite being inferior to the heavier German tanks it was a reliable and capable tank and would play a part in winning the war.
-Other than by the U.S. forces the M4 was also used by British Commonwealth countries and the Soviet Union through the lend-lease agreement.
+The U.S. M4 Sherman Tank, formally known as the Medium Tank M4, was the primary tank the U.S. and some of its allies used during the Second World War.
+Despite being inferior to the heavier German tanks, it was a reliable and capable tank and would play a part in winning the war.
+Other than by the U.S. forces, the M4 was also used by British Commonwealth countries and the Soviet Union through the lend-lease agreement.
 The U.S. M4 Sherman Tank was the second tank by production volume to be used in WWII, the most produced being the Soviet T-34.

 Sherman Tank Development

-During development the M4 wasn't a brand new design, it was an evolutionary design with it's roots in the Grand and Lee medium tanks.
-From them the M4 inherited a lot of the mechanical design but an important addition had been made - a 75mm main gun.
-The M4 was the first tank to have a gun on a fully traversing turret, it was also equipped with a gyro to act as a stabilizer.
-Thanks to these additions the M4s main gun could be fired, fairly accurately, while the tank was moving.
-Another important design feature of the U.S. M4 Sherman Tank was that it was designed with reliability and ease of production and maintenance in mind.
+During development, the M4 wasn’t a brand-new design but an evolutionary design with roots in the Grand and Lee medium tanks.
+The M4 inherited a lot of the mechanical design from them, but a vital addition had been made – a 75mm main gun.
+The M4 was the first tank with a gun on a fully traversing turret and equipped with a gyro to act as a stabilizer.
+Thanks to these additions, the M4s main gun could be fired fairly accurately while the tank moved.
+Another critical design feature of the U.S. M4 Sherman Tank was that it was designed with reliability and ease of production and maintenance in mind.
 The U.S. army wanted a tank that would perform as a workhorse in the field so that it could endure.
-Thanks to these features the M4 was superior to the German tanks of early WWII, at least in some regards.
-The M4 performed very well in the field and by 1942 would be one of the most important weapons in the offensives of the U.S. and its Allies.
+Thanks to these features, the M4 was superior to the German tanks of early WWII, at least in some regard.
+The M4 performed very well in the field and, by 1942, would be one of the essential weapons in the offensives of the U.S. and its Allies.

 The M4 Sherman tank went through numerous upgrades throughout the war.
 The mainstay of the American tank battalions from 1944 onward, the M4A3 featured a Ford V-8 engine that provided excellent reliability and fuel economy considering the type.
-The majority of the A3s featured wet storage ammo bins, where the walls of the ammo bins were lined with water jackets to retard ammunition fires if the vehicle was hit.
-These fires had been judged to be primary causes for many Sherman tank losses throughout the war.
+Most of the A3s featured wet storage ammo bins, where the walls of the ammo bins were lined with water jackets to retard ammunition fires if the vehicle was hit.
+These fires were the primary causes of many Sherman tank losses throughout the war.

 The M4A3 was the preferred US medium tank in Europe.
 It was a more compact power plant than the earlier model Shermans powered by radial aircraft engines.
-Since most of the vehicles in the armys inventory were powered by gasoline, it simplified supply over the diesel engined A2s, most of which were provided lend lease to our allies.
-The A3 model served as the basis for the definitive up-gunned variant with wider tracks and an improved suspension, the M4A3E8(76).
+Since most of the vehicles in the army inventory were powered by gasoline, it simplified supply over the diesel-engined A2s, most of which were provided lend-lease to our allies.
+The A3 model was the basis for the standard up-gunned variant with wider tracks and an improved suspension, the M4A3E8(76).

 M4 Sherman Tank Specifications